 Ianna is a Research Assistant with the Midwifery Program in the Department of Family Practice.
-She is a recent graduate of McGill University in Montreal, where she completed her Bachelor’s degree in Pharmacology and Psychology.
+She is a Master’s student in the Reproductive and Developmental Sciences Program at UBC.
+She graduated from McGill University in Montreal, where she completed her Bachelor’s degree in Pharmacology and Psychology.
 Ianna’s research interests focus on the areas of perinatal/postpartum mental health and the impacts of pharmaceutical use during pregnancy.
 Her overall goal is to increase her knowledge and skills with a focus on maternal mental health and management options, both non-pharmacological and pharmacological.

 Aayza is Research Assistant at the Department of Family Practice, Midwifery Program.
 She graduated from UBC with a Bachelor’s degree in Biology.
 Aayza’s research interests lie in maternal mental health and the impact of social factors on mental health in marginalized and disadvantaged populations.
 In September of 2020, Aayza started her Master of Public Health degree at UBC and her goal is to expand her knowledge of factors contributing to poor maternal mental health and increase her commitment to health equity.

 Emily is a Research Assistant with the Midwifery Program in the Department of Family Practice.
 She is in the final year of her bachelor’s degree at UBC, studying both Biology and Psychology.
 Emily’s research interests lie in the interplay between genetics and mental health, as well as examining environmental factors that predispose individuals to genetic and psychological disorders.
 After graduation, her goal is to pursue a career in healthcare where she can contribute to ongoing research in these areas of interest.